DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 ## What Changed?

-Please note that sending events does not change.
-You can continue sending events via the API, agent or using events via email feature as before.
-However, there are a number of changes to note.
+**Note:** The process for sending events remains the same.
+You can continue sending events using the API, the Agent, or the events via email feature as before.

 ### Event aggregations are no longer performed or displayed in the UI
 Datadog no longer automatically performs Event aggregation, and no longer groups Events by the `aggregation_key` attribute.
 The UI no longer displays Event aggregation.